Orwell Astronomical Society (Ipswich)

 Three observing areas were in operation.
 The principle area was the Observatory Dome, housing the Tomline Refractor, where the Moon was under observation.
 The second area was the Observatory balconies, where several small telescopes were in use.
 The third area was on the School playing fields, where I gave tours of the night sky to parties of visitors.

 Inclement weather had caused the cancellation of my night sky tours on open evenings for the last several years.
-Since I had last hosted one, I have obtained a new technological aid, a green laser pointer, which is a useful item for pointing out objects in the night sky.
-Previously, I had to make do with a torch which could be focussed to produce a narrow shaft of light.
-However, this suffered from the disadvantage that the light beam tended to obscure the object to which it pointed.
+Since I had last hosted one, I have obtained a new presentation aid, a green laser pointer, a useful item for pointing out objects in the night sky.
+Previously, I had to make do with a torch which could be focussed to produce a narrow beam of light.
+However, this suffered from the disadvantage that the light beam tended to obscure the object towards which it pointed.
 On Saturday, Martin Cook, also equipped with a laser pointer, assisted with the night sky tours.
 So we had two laser pointers in use; sometimes we pointed at different objects and sometimes at the same object.
 As usual, our publicity for the Open Weekend recommended that visitors in possession of binoculars should bring them.
 Many visitors did so, and Martin and I were able to triangulate our lasers onto some deep sky objects to indicate them clearly for the binocular observers.
 We pointed out and observed several objects in this way: the Double Cluster in Perseus, M13, M31, M45 and Epsilon Lyrae.
 Martin and I hosted two night sky tours on Saturday, for which all the participants were very appreciative.
 On Saturday, an additional highlight was a bright meteor which we saw beneath Altair.
 This, as would be expected, was a catalyst for a discussion of meteors.

 Thanks are due to all members of OASI who gave freely of their time to assist at the Open Weekend.